 - Eliminate everything that adds no value.
 Don’t reduce or negotiate but eliminate the service or subscription.
 Consider cutting out cable altogether or streaming services.
-Consider removing expensive monthly warranty expenses.
-And if you have the means, eliminate all your debts to reduce your cash outflow (total monthly expenses).
-This will help with your cash flow.
+Consider removing monthly warranty expenses.
+And if you have the means, eliminate all your debts to improve your cash flow.

 - Consolidate your debts.
 Monthly debt payments can take a significant part of your monthly paycheck.
 Take advantage of lower interest rates and smaller payments by consolidating your unsecured credit cards or refinancing your existing loans.
 It may be prudent to refinance student loans, auto loans, and mortgages to take advantage of low fixed rates.

 To achieve your goals, lower your cost of living including housing, transportation, healthcare, and food expense.
 Focusing on the big expenses results in a bigger impact on your bottom line.